lucified/ecs-upd8r/README.md

 # Configuration

-Can read the options from a `ecs-updater.json` file.
-The JSON file has the following fields:
+Reas options from a `ecs-updater.json` file.
+Following options are available:

 - `REGION`: AWS region.
 Defaults to `eu-west-1`.
 - `CLUSTER`: AWS cluster name, for example `default`.